Midnite raises $2.5M for its esports betting platform – TechCrunch

 Midnite, the London-based esports betting startup from the same team behind daily fantasy football app Dribble, has raised just over $2.5 million in funding.
-The “strategic” investment is led by gaming-focussed venture firm Makers Fund.
+The “strategic” investment is led by gaming-focused venture firm Makers Fund.

-Previous investors in Midnite include London VC firm Venrex Investment Management, as well as unnamed “founders and executives” from leading gaming companies including Betfair and GVC.
-The new round brings the total raised by the 2016 founded company to around $4.5 million.
+Previous investors in Midnite include London VC firm Venrex Investment Management, as well as unnamed “founders and executives” from leading gaming companies, including Betfair and GVC.
+The new round brings the total raised by the 2016-founded company to around $4.5 million.

 “The esports market is seeing rapid year-on-year growth and we believe that betting represents the single biggest opportunity in this space,” Midnite co-fonder Nick Wright tells TechCrunch.
-“Wagering on esports is expected to exceed $12bn by the end of 2020, making betting already one of the fastest growing verticals within esports”.
+“Wagering on esports is expected to exceed $12 billion by the end of 2020, making betting already one of the fastest growing verticals within esports.”

 However, despite the size of opportunity, Wright says that for most big sports betting sites, esports is “just another tab” in their legacy sports betting offering, but that esports fans are not simply just another type of sports fan.
 “They are an entirely new customer category and deserve a platform tailored to them,” he says.
-“This is why Midnite exists”.
+“This is why Midnite exists.”

 With that in mind, Wright pitches Midnite as an “entertainment platform” that provides an immersive experience for esports fans.
-He says fans get the thrill of watching, analysing, and betting on their favorite teams and players as they face off in tournaments around the world.
+He says fans get the thrill of watching, analysing and betting on their favorite teams and players as they face off in tournaments around the world.

 “What makes esports differ from other sports is the constant action and its highly dynamic nature,” says the Midnite co-founder.
 “This is conducive to a variety of live betting opportunities that you can seldom find in real sports.
-Users can bet on your standard match winners and losers, but they can also bet on unique selections such as next kill or next objective achieved while matches are in-play”.
+Users can bet on your standard match winners and losers, but they can also bet on unique selections such as next kill or next objective achieved while matches are in-play.”

 Noteworthy, although operating in an invite-only beta, the startup has already acquired a betting license in the U.K., which Wright points out is the biggest betting market in the world.